jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

   - "BuckleScript"
 ---

-[BuckleScript](https://bucklescript.github.io/) is a quite uncommon project: it takes the compiler from one language, OCaml, and modifies it in a way that it becomes more ergonomic for users of another language: JavaScript.
+[BuckleScript](https://bucklescript.github.io/) is a quite uncommon project.
+It takes the compiler from one language, OCaml, and modifies it in a way that it becomes more ergonomic for users of another language: JavaScript.

 One of the most relevant decisions —probably one of most controversial ones as well— was [to choose a data-first design for Belt API](https://github.com/BuckleScript/bucklescript/issues/2463) (BuckleScript's standard library), as well as introducing a ["pipe first" operator](https://reasonml.github.io/docs/en/pipe-first) (`|.` in OCaml syntax, `->` in Reason syntax) to make it easier to work with Belt functions.